I Like Accounting

 • The initial sale is recorded as follows:

-The firm's records assumed an early payment, but there was no early payment:
+The firm's records assumed no early payment, and there was no early payment:

 1. Remember the formula for the potential discount.